Polar Bear and Penguin Habitats

 Two New State-of-the-Art Exhibits

-The north side of the zoo will get a brand-new look in 2016 as Lincoln Park Zoo unveils immersive new homes for polar bears and penguins.
+The north side of the zoo will get a brand-new look in fall 2016 as Lincoln Park Zoo unveils immersive new homes for polar bears and penguins.
 Roughly 45,000 square feet of habitat will be transformed to evoke the species’ native Arctic tundra and rocky shores of South Africa.
 This $22 million effort will inspire natural behaviors—and new views—for two of the zoo’s best-loved species.

 Polar Bears: Room for Two